094459/newsletter-oss-projects/README.md

 **chat-cli**

 [chat-cli](https://aws-oss.beachgeek.co.uk/47o) is a terminal based program that lets you interact with LLMs available on Amazon Bedrock.
 You can install and run via source or for ease, Homebrew.
 The README provides you with more details including how to configure the application.
 If you want an easy, text base way to interact with the foundational models you run via Amazon Bedrock, check this out.(#206)

+**chorus**

+[chorus](https://aws-oss.beachgeek.co.uk/4aq) is a new easy-to-use framework for building scalable solutions with LLM-driven multi-agent collaboration.
+Chorus allows you to develop and test solutions using multi-agent collaboration with zero or minimal coding.
+Chorus provides a multi-agent playground for easy visualisation and testing.
+Finally, Chorus helps you deploy your solution to Amazon Bedrock Agents with a single command (coming soon).(#208)

 **chronos-forecasting**